darkhz/invidtui/README.md

 > Switches the channel/dashboard page being shown.<br />
 >
 > <kbd>/</kbd><br />
-> This control works on the search and channel search pages.<br />
+> This control works on the play history popup, search and channel search pages.<br />
+> If pressed in the history popup, it will search and filter results.<br />
-> Refer to the search keybindings above.<br />
+> For search and channel search pages, refer to the search keybindings above.<br />
 >
 > <kbd>a</kbd><br />
 > This control works on the search, playlist, channel video, channel playlist pages, play history popup and the dashboard feed and playlist pages.<br />